CUNY Assessment Tests

 To practice your math, writing, and reading skills, we recommend that you use the resources to the right.

 There are three CUNY Assessment Tests: one in Reading, one in Writing, and one in Math.
 You may have to take one, two, or all three, depending on your SAT, ACT, and Regents scores.
 Whichever tests you need to take, you will be scheduled to take them all on the same day.

 Reading: The CAT in Reading (CATR) is an untimed, multiple-choice, computer-based test.
 You will be asked to read several passages that are similar to what students have to read in their first year of college and then answer questions about the content of the readings.

 Writing: The CAT in Writing (CATW) is a 90-minute test.
 You will be asked to read, understand, and respond to a passage of 250-300 words.
 This will test your ability to think and write in English, similar to the way you will have to think and write throughout your college career.

 Mathematics: The CAT in Mathematics (CATM) is an untimed, multiple-choice, computer-based test.
-It has four sections: numerical skills/pre-algebra, algebra, college algebra, and trigonometry.
+The test covers elementary algebra and pre-algebra/numerical skills concepts.

 Why do I have to take the CAT?

 Depending on your SAT, ACT or Regents scores, you will be taking the CAT either for admission or math placement purposes.

 For admission: If your SAT, ACT or Regents scores do not qualify you for exemption in one of the skill areas, you have to take the CAT in that skill area.
 Your CAT score will determine whether you meet the admission requirements for a senior college.

 For math placement: If your SAT, ACT or Regents scores qualify you for exemption, you still have to take the CAT in Mathematics.
 Your CAT score will determine how many math courses you have to take at John Jay and which ones.